 The School uses an Electronic Communication Service.
 Parents will receive all general information (including this handbook) and updates, notifications, announcements, newsletters, etc., through Internet-based communication.
 The School uses industry-standard technologies to protect and secure the electronic information.
 The use of any electronic communication system, such as the World Wide Web, has a number of risks that users should consider before use.
-While the School will use all reasonable means to protect the security and confidentiality of electronic information sent and received, including the use of encryption and other security technologies, it cannot guarantee the security and confidential information that is not caused by intentional misconduct or that is caused by failures of systems outside of the School.
+While the School will use all reasonable means to protect the security and confidentiality of electronic information sent and received, including the use of encryption and other security technologies, it cannot guarantee the security and confidentiality of web-based communications, and will not be liable for inadvertent or improper disclosure of confidential information that is not caused by intentional misconduct or that is caused by failures of systems outside of the School.
 Information can be made available for review at the School front office.